|Maximum allowance for the 2022 to 2023 academic year||Maximum allowance for the 2023 to 2024 academic year|

 - For dependent children over the age of 20 who are still in full-time education, you should send a letter, on headed paper, from the school, college, or training organisation confirming the child’s attendance.

 - If you have dependent children who are no longer in education, you should send a letter explaining why your child is still dependent on you.
 Decisions will be made on a case-by-case basis.

-If you’re a continuing student applying for dependants’ grants that you’ve been assessed for in previous academic years, you won’t have to send any additional evidence.
-However, if your circumstances have changed, or you’ve had another child, you’ll be asked to send evidence to support this.
+If you’re a continuing student applying for dependants’ grants that you’ve been assessed for in previous academic years, you won’t have to provide any additional evidence.
+However, if your circumstances have changed, or you’ve had another child, you’ll be asked to provide evidence to support this.

 Student Finance England will pay any Parents' Learning Allowance you’re entitled to directly into your bank account in three instalments, usually at the same time as any other student finance you get.
 If you apply after the start of your course, your Parents' Learning Allowance might be paid later than your other student finance.